Jmsm19/goen-website/README.md

 Backend is deployed to a Heroku App.

-Backend is deployed to Netlify.
+Frontkend is deployed to Netlify.

 ### Backend initial config